-On the La Sierra campus, at the west edge of Riverside, curriculums in applied and liberal arts and sciences, preprofessional programs for the health-related professions, and programs in professional education in fulfillment of requirements for teaching credentials are offered by the College of Arts and Sciences and the School of Education.
+On the La Sierra campus, at the west edge of Riverside, curriculums in applied and liberal arts and sciences, business and management, preprofessional programs for the health-related professions, and programs in professional education in fulfillment of requirements for teaching credentials are offered by the College of Arts and Sciences, the School of Business and Management, and the School of Education.
 On the Loma Linda campus, in the San Bernardino-Redlands area, professional curriculums are offered by the Schools of Allied Health Professions, Dentistry, Health, Medicine, and Nursing.
 Graduate programs of the departments of the schools are offered from both campuses through the Graduate School.